Arctic Security Conference 2025

 Outsiders

-What solutions exists to manage security issues in the Arctic?
+What solutions exist to manage security issues in the Arctic?
 At the extreme, how do we avoid war in the Arctic?
-Building on the previous sessions, this session will examine what solutions, if any, exist that can enable stability and avoid conflict in the Arctic.
+Building on the previous sessions, this session will examine what solutions, if any, exist that can enable stability and avoid conflict in the region.

 Guobjorg Rikey Hauksdottir, Predoctoral Research Fellow, Arctic Initative, Harvard University